davidstevenrose/SECMinecraftServerDocs/Documentation and Rules/server_documentation.md

 Add-ons are mods, resource packs, and data packs for the base game.
 The inclusion for add-ons can be negotiates with operators, club officers and the club members who use the server.

 # Spigot server
 The requirements provided by the club officers requires the instalation of a spigot server.
-The club officers would like to install spigot plugins such as World Gaurd, check lock, etc.
+The club officers would like to install spigot plugins such as World Gaurd, chest lock, etc.
 ## Server setup
 Create a directory other than the Minecraft directory.
 At this step, open JDK should already be installed. download the spigot build tools to the new directory:
 `wget https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar`